Italian Classic Almond Biscotti Recipe (Cantucci)

 - Cool the logs for 10 to 15 minutes.
 Reduce oven to 325°F.

-- Slice on the bias into 1/2-inch pieces using a serrated knife.
+- Cut on the bias into 1/2-inch pieces using a serrated knife.

-- Second bake: place slices cut-side down and bake 10 minutes.
+- Second bake: place the biscotti cut-side down and bake 10 minutes.
 Flip and bake 8 to 10 minutes more.

 - Cool completely before serving or wrapping as gifts.

-For a deeper crunch: Leave the sliced cantucci in the turned-off oven for 5 minutes with the door cracked open.
+For a deeper crunch: Leave the biscotti in the turned-off oven for 5 minutes with the door cracked open.

 Freshness note: Store in an airtight container at room temperature.
 For the best crunch, enjoy within a week.